 The configuration is split in two parts.
-Listeners and attached Parsers or Connectors on one side receive telemetry data transported over a specific protocol and parse the data according to protocol's specification.
+Listeners and attached Parsers on one side, are responsible for receiving telemetry data transported over a specific protocol and parse the protocol according to its specification.
 On the other side, Adapters pick up the parsed data and enrich it before persisting it.

-Queues transport the parsed telemetry data from Parsers to Adapters by binding a specific Parser to a specific Adapter.
+Queues are used to transport the parsed telemetry data from Parsers to Adapters by binding a specific Parser to a specific Adapter.